-- Cryptocurrency is a digital asset that works based on blockchain technology.
+- A cryptocurrency is a digital asset that works based on blockchain technology.

-- The value of cryptocurrencies is determined by demand, supply and its utility.
+- The value of cryptocurrencies is determined by demand, supply and utility.

 Brief history of Bitcoin

 Launched in early 2009 by an anonymous creator who goes by the pseudonym of Satoshi Nakamoto, Bitcoin is the largest cryptocurrency measured by market capitalisation.
 Only approximately 21 million bitcoins will ever be created, which explains its scarcity and high price.
-As of February 2021, more than 18 million bitcoins have been mined.
+As of current records, almost 90% of all bitcoins have already been mined.

 The bitcoin mining process rewards miners with a portion of bitcoin upon successful verification of a block.
 This process adapts over time.
 When Bitcoin was first launched, the reward was 50 bitcoins.
-As of February 2021, miners only get 6.25 bitcoins for every new block mined.
-While this might seem little, the value comes up to more than US$300,000 as the Bitcoin price was US$58,300 (as at 21 Feb 2021) The reward will continue to halve every four years until the final bitcoin has been mined.
+As of 2022, miners only get 6.25 bitcoins for every new block mined.
+While this might not seem like much, the value comes up to around US$191,300 as the Bitcoin price was US$30,614 (as at30th Jan 2022) The reward will continue to halve every four years until the final bitcoin has been mined.
 Once all bitcoins have been mined, it is likely that miners will be incentivised to process transactions with fees.

 There are several cryptocurrencies available now, with the most popular being Bitcoin.
 The value of Bitcoin is very volatile as it is a nascent market and many are not sure about how governments around the world would regulate it, or whether its usage will become mainstream one day.

 As cryptocurrencies are basically currencies with no single authority that determines its value, there are several implications for those holding cryptocurrencies:

 - Cryptocurrencies are not regulated by the Monetary Authority of Singapore (MAS) as they are not legal tender.